closeio/making.close.com/_posts/2021-09-29-rendering-untrusted-html-email-safely/index.md

 We launched our ability to display synced HTML email in 2014, however the technical side of it is still very relevant and (I think) interesting since our approach is not one that I've seen widely used.

 In the end, we found a way to, exclusively on the client-side (in web browsers), render untrusted HTML email safely inside our single-page application (written originally with Backbone.js, now mostly React).
-Here will discuss a few approaches we had to consider and how we solved this problem.
+Here we'll discuss a few approaches we had to consider and how we solved this problem.

 For example, we can display an IMAP-synced email thread like this: